CBS News Radio: Stations and affiliates

-Today, CBS News Radio is best known for its news and public affairs programming distributed to more than 500 affiliates, including former flagship station WCBS in New York (which ended their all-news format in August 2024 and is now known as WHSQ), and current flagship WINS (AM) and WINS-FM and several other all-news and news-talk stations.
-They include KNX and KNX-FM in Los Angeles, WBBM in Chicago, KCBS in San Francisco, KRLD in Dallas, KYW in Philadelphia, WTOP-FM in Washington, WBZ in Boston, WWJ in Detroit, WCCO in Minneapolis, KXNT in Las Vegas, KMOX in St. Louis, and WTIC in Hartford.
+Until May 22, 2026, CBS News Radio was best known for its news and public affairs programming distributed to more than 500 affiliates, including former flagship station WCBS in New York (which ended their all-news format in August 2024 and is now known as WHSQ), and current flagship WINS and WINS-FM and several other all-news and news-talk stations.
+Prior to the closure announcement, affiliates included KNX in Los Angeles, WBBM in Chicago, KCBS in San Francisco, KRLD in Dallas, KYW in Philadelphia, KDKA in Pittsburgh, WTOP-FM in Washington, WBZ in Boston, WWJ in Detroit, WCCO in Minneapolis, KXNT in Las Vegas, KMOX in St. Louis, KFNX in Phoenix, KVOI in Tucson, and WTIC in Hartford.
+Several of these stations switched to other networks in the weeks leading up to the network's 2026 closure.

-CBS News Radio offers hourly News-on-the-Hour newscasts (available in three- and six-minute versions) and a one-minute newscast at 31 minutes past the hour.
+CBS News Radio offered hourly News-on-the-Hour newscasts (available in three- and six-minute versions) and a one-minute newscast at 31 minutes past the hour.
 They are sent to member stations 24 hours a day, 7 days a week.
-In addition to the over-the-air product, reports and actualities are made available to affiliates via the network's Newsfeed service.
-Many of the aforementioned outlets make heavy use of the CBS network feed material throughout their broadcast day.
+In addition to the over-the-air product, reports and actualities were made available to affiliates via the network's Newsfeed service.
+Many of the aforementioned outlets made heavy use of the CBS network feed material throughout their broadcast day.

-The network is home to the morning and evening editions of the CBS World News Roundup, U.S. broadcasting's oldest news series.
+The network was home to the morning edition of the CBS World News Roundup, U.S. broadcasting's oldest news series.
 The Roundup dates back to a special network broadcast on March 13, 1938, featuring live reports from Europe on Germany's annexation of Austria.
-Since 2010, Steve Kathan has anchored the morning show, which airs at 8 am ET and 7 am PT, while Jennifer Keiper hosts the evening edition at 7 pm ET.
-Each Friday afternoon, the network also distributes the CBS News Weekend Roundup, an hour-long look at the top stories of the week, hosted by correspondent Allison Keyes.
+Steve Kathan anchored the morning show, which aired at 8 am ET and 7 am PT, from 2010 to 2026.

 News reporters and anchors

-CBS News Radio has an impressive list of reporters around the world including Jim Krasula, Peter King, Linda Kenyon, Cami McCormick, Vicki Barker, Elaine Cobbe, Sabina Castelfranco and Robert Berger.
+CBS News Radio had an impressive list of reporters around the world including Jim Krasula, Peter King, Linda Kenyon, Cami McCormick, Vicki Barker, Elaine Cobbe, Sabina Castelfranco and Robert Berger.

 Mark Knoller was the network's long-time White House correspondent.
 Knoller made occasional appearances on CBS Television News, especially if he was the day's pool reporter for the White House press corps.
 Knoller no longer filed radio reports after about 2011, transitioning to report mostly on twitter.
 He left CBS in 2020.